kryzar/thesis/README.md

 # Support repository for my PhD thesis

+This is the support repository for my PhD thesis.
+We explain [how to get the SageMath version we use in our thesis](#running-sagemath), and [how to run our benchmarks](#running-benchmarks).

 ## Running SageMath

 We explain how to run the SageMath version of the thesis.